Spread Operator & Rest Parameters

 a('x', 'y', 'z')

-When you don’t know how many arguments you are going to pass into a function, you can use the spread operator.
-This is by adding 3 dots before the variable.
+When you don’t know how many arguments you are going to pass into a function, you use a rest parameter.
+Let’s make a sum function using this.

 const sum = (...values) => {